ambroseling/NucleAIse/README.md

     d.append(d2)
     b = Batch.from_data_list(d)

-    #The resulting shapes of b in this example :
+    #The resulting shapes of b in this example:
     #b.x: (shape: 15 x 10): the node feature matrices are stacked together
     #b.edge_index: (shape: 2,20): the egdes are stacked in dim=1
     #b.batch ***: (shape: 15): tells PyG which nodes belong to which graph [0,0,0,0,0,1,1,1,1,1,1,1,1,1,1]
     #b.ptr ***: (shape: 3), acts as list of pointers of where the edge_index is for each graph

-    #you can run your model through this batch object
+    #You can run your model through this batch object
     out = model(b)
     loss = loss_fn(out,b.y)
     loss.backwards()